Remember the time you had to visit Trivago to compare hotels? No longer needed…

 It gets even better: You can now compare ratings from Booking.com, TripAdvisor, Expedia, Agoda, Hotels.com and Google in a matter of seconds!

 Want to read the full description?
 No problem.
-Click on “View all reviews” and read the full descriptions from travelers on the same page.
+Click on “View all reviews” and read the full descriptions from travellers on the same page.

 You can use the filter tool in case you don’t want to rely on Google’s algorithm that shows you the most relevant reviews.
 The filter tool allows you to filter the reviews on booking platform or sort them on the newest, highest or lowest ratings.